Digital quantum simulation of an extended Agassi model: Using machine learning to disentangle its phase-diagram: Introduction

 The quantum simulation of the original Agassi model has been already proposed for a system of trapped ions with four sites in \cite{perezfernandez2021quantum}, and the quantum phase diagram of the extended Agassi model has been extensively studied through a mean-field formalism \cite{GRamos2019Agassi}.
 In the present work, the quantum simulation of the extended Agassi model with eight sites in a system of trapped ions is worked out, as a natural followup to these previous studies.
+Note that the analysis is performed in a classical computer and the exact results are compared with the ones from a Trotter expansion which is used to simulate the quantum computer.
 In the case of the standard Agassi model with four sites, its quantum simulation only presents two phases: a symmetric and a broken symmetry phase.
 However, the extended Agassi model with eight sites presents a richer phase diagram with five different quantum phases.
 This makes the model specially issued to be studied for two reasons: i) it is at the limit of what the current resources in facilities with trapped ions could do and ii) its rich phase diagram allows evaluating and validating the use of machine learning methods to identify the phase of the system.

 The phase/shape of a system is a property of its ground state.
 However, in Ref.~\cite{perezfernandez2021quantum} it was proved that it can also be determined through the time evolution study of selected operator matrix elements acting on a non eigenstate of the system.
 However, it is not always obvious how to determine the phase of the system through this procedure.
 We can find an alternative solution to this challenge using another technique that has seen a fast growth in the last decade, namely, machine learning.
 Thanks to its great versatility, it has been tested with large success in many and diverse fields of science, such as medicine \cite{DeepLung}, biology \cite{AlphaFold} and astrophysics \cite{RArjonaML}.
 Machine learning algorithms are specially suitable to identify features that are not immediately apparent and they work as ideal classifiers \cite{oshea2015introduction}.
 In this paper, two different machine learning approaches are presented to aid in the determination of the system phase: one simple approach using a Multi-Layer Perceptron (MLP) and another more complex and precise approach, using a Convolutional Neural Network (CNN).
 Both are able to accurately predict the quantum phases of the system just taking as an input the quantum simulation of the time evolution of an appropriate operator.